Kybella Cost in 2026

 The number of vials used during each session significantly impacts the overall cost, as a single vial can range from $600 to $1,000.
 Also, more experienced injectors, often found in urban areas, may charge higher fees due to their expertise and the demand for their services.

 Since Kybella is a cosmetic procedure not covered by insurance, explore options like office-based surgery or ambulatory surgery centers for potentially lower facility fees compared to hospitals.
+For larger areas of fat or faster results, surgical liposuction removes fat in a single session.
+If skin laxity is also a concern, a neck lift addresses both fat and loose skin.
 Confirm all costs with your provider before scheduling.

 Kybella Cost by State